sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/benefits.md

 # Health benefits at Sourcegraph

 US-based Teammates are eligible for health benefits, which are determined jointly by the People and Finance teams on an annual basis.
 Our benefit plans and information can all be found [Sequoia](#benefits-support).
-Request the password in the [#ask-people-team](https://sourcegraph.slack.com/archives/ask-people-team) Slack channel.

 ## Eligibility